A Former Students View

 The line training (LT) was a fantastic experience!
 First we did the base training which basically were touch and goes with an empty Boeing 737-800 aircraft.
 A memory for life.
 The first 20 flights of the LT were accompanied with a relief first officer that could come with inputs and monitored the flight, as I was new.
 The first days with line flying felt a bit overwhelming, as there are so many new impressions from things that I wasn´t used to.
 Some things like ground handling and air traffic control was a new experience.
 We did around 100 flights/sectors before line check.
 During this time I could develop my flying skills, CRM, procedures and experience a lot of different situations.

 Have you met people that been questioning the MPL?

-Now that you graduated, how are your thoughts about LUSA and your time at
+Now that you graduated, how are your thoughts about LUSA and your time at the school?

 How would you summarise MPL?